ugurelveren/blog/content/post/identifying-and-fixing-monitoring-smells-for-reliable-systems.md

 #### Alert Fatique
 One of the most common monitoring smells is alert fatigue.
 When too many alerts overwhelm teams, causing missed or delayed responses.
 Constant notifications make it easy for critical alerts to get lost in the noise.
 For small teams, managing a high volume of alerts can be especially challenging, often resulting in missed alerts or slower reaction times.

-Also alert fatigue can create risky habits, like "waiting 5 minutes before acting" because some alerts seem to resolve themselves.
+Also alert fatigue can create risky habits, like "waiting before acting" because some alerts seem to resolve themselves.
 For instance, if **` Alert A`** usually clears when **`Alert B`** appears, the team might delay responding to Alert A, assuming it`s not critical and start waiting for Alert B. This can be dangerous if a truly urgent issue goes unnoticed.
 In some cases, alerts may remain unaddressed for minutes because engineers are already busy with other notifications.
 This delay highlights how alert fatigue can slow response times and compromise system reliability.

-A notable example is the 2013 Target data breach.
-Target's security systems detected an intrusion and issued multiple alerts, but due to alert fatigue—where the security team was overwhelmed by a flood of notifications—the critical warnings were ignored.
+> A notable example is the 2013 Target data breach.
+Target's security systems detected an intrusion and issued multiple alerts, but due to alert fatigue—where the security team was overwhelmed by a flood of notifications and the critical warnings were ignored.
 This oversight allowed hackers to steal credit card details of 40 million customers and personal information of 70 million more.
 The breach cost Target an estimated $200 million in damages, severely tarnished its reputation, and ultimately led to the resignation of both its CEO and CIO.

 This case underscores the dangers of alert fatigue and highlights the critical importance of effective alert management.
 Streamlining alerts, reducing noise, and prioritizing critical notifications are essential to avoid such costly failures.